 What is the best choice then and what makes it so special?

-Long story short – based on hundreds of reviews and having just the right features for small and medium gigs, Ampeg BA110V2 Bass Combo Amplifier seems to be the most balanced option on the market.
-It comes in more sizes and carries Ampeg’s high quality standards.
+Long story short – based on hundreds of reviews and having just the right features for small and medium gigs, the Ampeg BA110V2 Bass Combo Amplifier seems to be the most balanced option on the market.
+It comes in more sizes and carries Ampeg’s high-quality standards.

 1. Ampeg BA110V2 Bass Combo Amplifier

-Ampeg’s combo amp for small gigs comes with an impressive cabinet design.
+Ampeg’s bass combo amp comes with an impressive cabinet design.
 Its construction boosts a 60 degree sound reinforcement angle, which adds to the overall clarity.
 Sound is thoroughly directed with no problems at all, even in tiny places.
-It comes with a steel chassis, metal corners and rugged covers.
+It comes with a steel chassis, metal corners, and rugged covers.

 It is built with portability in mind – only measures 13x16x18.8 inches and weighs 34 pounds.
-The 40 watt RMS power makes it suitable to both small and medium areas.
+The 40 watt RMS power makes it suitable for both small and medium areas.
 You can use it in your own living room, as well as a bar.
-The three band EQ adds to its versatility, while the control panel is straightforward and conveniently placed on one side.
+The three-band EQ adds to its versatility, while the control panel is straightforward and conveniently placed on one side.

 In terms of inputs and connectivity, there is nothing to worry about.
 You have 1/8 inch stereo and 1/3 mono auxiliary inputs, as well as level control for them.
 Other than that, the 1/8 inch headphone output is excellent when practicing at home – you do not want to disturb your family or wake your neighbors up in the middle of the night.

-The 10 inch Custom10 speaker guarantees excellent sound quality, and achieving SVT grind has never been easier with the Bass Scrambler overdrive.
+The 10 inch Custom10 speaker guarantees sound quality while achieving SVT grind has never been easier with the Bass Scrambler overdrive.